1888–89 Football League: Sat 8 Dec: 5-0 defeat means Derby have no win in ten games

-Saturday 15 December 1888
+Sat 15: Challengers, Villa, held 1–1 at Accrington

 Preston North End were held to a draw for only the third time at the fifteenth attempt, 2–2 at Burnley.
 Their nearest challengers, Aston Villa were unable to make any impact into the seven-point deficit though as they too were held 1–1 at Accrington.

-Saturday 22 December 1888
+Sat 22 Preston stretch unbeaten start to sixteen

-Preston's 3–0 defeat of Everton took their unbeaten start to the season to sixteen games.
+Preston's 3–0 defeat of Everton at Deepdale took their unbeaten start to the season to sixteen games.

-Wednesday 26 December 1888
+Wed 26 December 1888 Boxing Day fixture

 League leaders Preston travelled to West Bromwich Albion on Boxing Day winning 5–0 and, with Aston Villa not playing, they established a nine-point lead having played two games more.

 Saturday 5 January 1889: Preston Champions

 A 1–0 victory over Blackburn Rovers on 29 December took Preston North End into the new year still unbeaten with just four games remaining.
 Their first game of 1889 would be at home to Notts County in a game that would see them crowned champions of the inaugural league with three games to spare provided Aston Villa also lost at Burnley.
 Notts County arrived at Deepdale having failed to win in seven outings, the last five of which had all ended in defeat and rarely threatened as Preston ran out 4–1 winners.
 Aston Villa slumped to a 0–4 defeat at Burnley which saw Preston crowned champions.
 The Deepdale club remained unbeaten in their final three games to complete their league programme unbeaten.